 I treated myself to a double scoop cone with strawberry and passion fruit gelato.
 It was so big, it took me half an hour to eat – and it tasted amazing!

 Kacie Morgan blogs at The Rare Welsh Bit.

 Il Vizi degli Angeli – Matera, Italy

-We’ve eaten a lot of gelato in Italy, but nothing compares to the gelato at Il Vizi degli Angeli on Via Ridola in Matera.
+We’ve eaten a lot of gelato in Italy, but nothing compares to the gelato at Il Vizi degli Angeli on Via Ridola in Matera, a wonderful Italian ice cream shop. offering gourmet ice cream.
 The gelato and sorbets here are made fresh every morning – and they taste like it.
 We loved some of the more unusual flavours like pine nuts, bergamot, profumo di primavera (milk, thyme and lavender) and asteroide (caramel cookies with huge chunks of caramel biscuits).
 Order a cone with two scoops so you can try some of their heavenly combinations – pineapple with ginger is my new favourite ice cream combo ever.

 What’s more, this gelateria is in one of Italy’s most exciting places.
 Matera, in the southern region of Basilicata, is one of the oldest cities in the world.
 It’s a city of caves, perched on the edge of a ravine and it’s one of the most extraordinary places you’ll ever visit.

 Clare Thomson blogs at Suitcases and Sandcastles.